opentable/packer-images/README.md

 ##Acknowledgements
-This repo began as a fork of the [packer-windows](https://github.com/joefitzgerald/packer-windows) project and it contintues to be a point of reference for our windows machines.
+This repo began as a fork of the [packer-windows](https://github.com/joefitzgerald/packer-windows) project and it continues to be a point of reference for our windows machines.
 We have also taken bits from the great [veewee templates](https://github.com/jedi4ever/veewee/tree/master/templates) which has many great community contributions.

 ##Limitations